 For around $20, I ordered a big banner for the front lawn congratulating my son and the rest of the class from banners dot com.
 He’s pretty introverted and doesn’t seem real happy about this part.
-But, I think he will dig deep and make it through.
+But, I think he’ll dig deep and make it through.

 Tables, Chairs, And Tents

-Here is my biggest savings advice.
-There are many companies and organizations that will rent out tables, chairs, and tents.
+Here is my most extensive savings advice.
+Many companies and organizations will rent out tables, chairs, and tents.

-I would suggest first, before doing any of that check around to see if you can borrow from friends, family, and neighbors.
+Before doing any of that, I would suggest checking around to see if you can borrow from friends, family, and neighbors.
 I think everyone may own at least one EZ Up tent.

 We have a big white one that’s 10 x 30 that will be pulled out and put up.
 But we also will borrow a couple of 10 x 10 and 12 x 12 for additional cover if the weather is terrible.

-We have ten old heavy tables that my elderly neighbor gave to us after they moved out.
-They are old and a little rough but covering them with a table cloth, they will be good as new.
+We have ten old heavy tables that my elderly neighbor gave us after they moved out.
+They are old and a little rough, but they will be good as new by covering them with a table cloth.

 My only concern was for chairs.
 We have quite a few for outdoor seating, but I was just concerned that there wouldn’t be enough to eat by the tables.
-So I included in our supplement to invitation a request for guests to bring their chairs.
+So I included a request for guests to bring their chairs in our supplement to the invitation.